How to Build a Voiceover Studio

 If your design permits, natural lighting is always going to be preferable.
 If this isn’t possible a low energy, non heat producing LED light will work.
 Phillips Hue can produce adaptable lighting that can be easier on the eyes for long sessions.
-Be careful as some lighting may also produce an audible hum that will be picked up by the microphone.

 Ideally you want a direct source of clean power in to the studio.
 An incorrect power supply can cause interference with the recording equipment.
 If you experience any problems a power conditioning unit can solve the problem.
 Additionally, after all the effort you have gone through to soundproof your studio you will need to ensure no air gaps surround the cables that are entering your booth.
 Rubber or foam seals will easily solve this problem.

 There are different options when buying a new booth.
 Maybe you are just buying the materials and building the studio yourself; maybe you are paying someone to build it for you; or you may be buying a ‘ready to go ‘ option such as StudioBricks.
 You can expect to spend anywhere between £1000 – £5000+ on a Voiceover booth.
-The studio cost is expensive but if built right it is a one time cost.

 Of course there are filters and software that will rid you of hums, bangs and pops.
 You will save yourself time in the long term if you plan and build a consistently great sounding vocal booth.
 A £2000 microphone will never sound it’s best in a terrible recording environment.